alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

 - The sniffer at task level is able to measure the time between the start and the end of the HW-task execution, without considering data access time.
 There is one DCAPF inside the sniffer, with a time monitor, without the filter.

-- The sniffer is able to count the number of transaction of custom signals extracted from the computation area of the coprocessor.
+- The sniffer is able to count the number of transaction of custom signals (custom events, hereinafter) extracted from the computation area of the coprocessor.
 There is a number of DCAPFs inside the sniffer equal to the number of custom signals for which the monitor is required: each DCAPFs contain an event monitor, where the filter has been disabled.

 A single LMIC controls the three sniffers, and all of them write their results directly to registers part of a DCI.
 The DCI also interacts through an AXI4-lite bus with a host, represented by the ARM Cortex A9 in our example. <br />